-A bone scan is a test in which radioactive material, called a “tracer,” is injected into a patient’s blood stream, where it will bind to bones.
-Once the tracer is absorbed, a special camera known as a “gamma” is used to take pictures of the bones.
-The test shows areas of new or rapid bone growth, which is usually indicative of a problem in adults.
+A bone scan is a test in which radioactive material, called a tracer, is injected into a patient’s blood stream, where it will bind to bones.
+Once the tracer is absorbed, a special camera known as a gamma is used to take pictures of the bones.
+The test shows areas of new or rapid bone growth, which can be a problem in adults.

-Bone scans capture pictures of the entire skeleton, which makes them useful when doctors aren’t quite sure where the problem is located.
-Bone scans do not capture images of soft tissue, so they are not a good tool for evaluating if the patient is suffering from pinched nerves, sciatica, prolapsed discs, or a degenerative spine.
-Instead, doctors use bone scans to rule out small fractures, bone cancer, or infection.
+Bone scans capture pictures of the entire skeleton, which makes them useful when a physician isn’t quite sure where the problem is located.
+Bone scans do not capture images of soft tissue, so they are not a method for identifying disc conditions or nerve compression.
+Instead, physicians use bone scans to rule out small fractures, bone cancer or infection.
 A bone scan may also be helpful in detecting facet disease or osteoarthritis.

-If your doctor orders a bone scan, the first thing you’ll want to do is tell him or her if you are pregnant or breast-feeding, as the radioactive material injected during the tests can interfere with these conditions.
-You should also tell the doctor if you have recently taken Pepto-Bismol or another substance that contains bismuth, or if you’ve recently had any kind of test involving a barium contrast (such as a barium enema).
+If your doctor orders a bone scan, he or she will typically ask if you are pregnant or breastfeeding, as the radioactive material injected during the tests can be potentially harmful in this situation.
+You should also be asked if you have recently taken Pepto-Bismol or another substance that contains bismuth, or if you’ve recently had any kind of test involving a barium contrast (such as a barium enema).
 This is because these substances can create inaccurate test results.

-After the test is complete, you’ll be allowed to go home.
-The radioactive tracer will be completely eliminated from your body within two days.
+After the test is complete, you’ll be cleared to go home.
+The radioactive tracer will be eliminated from your body within two days.

 The tracer material is brought into your bones through blood flow.
-Therefore, areas with lots of blood flow absorb lots of the tracer, resulting in dark “hot spots” on the scan.
+Therefore, areas with a high degree of blood flow absorb more of the tracer, resulting in dark “hot spots” on the scan.
 Areas with little or no blood flow, on the other hand, look very light on the scan due to low absorption of the tracer.